imnaK/resetDatensenSoftwareTimeTrial/README.md

 You can use the `config.txt.sample` as a reference or rename it right away.
 Make sure you change the user directory to yours.

 ## Start
-To start the program, just run the `start.bat` file in cmd or powershell.
+To start the program, just run the `start.bat` in cmd or `start.ps1` in powershell.

 ## Version
-0.1 Alpha
+0.2 Alpha